US/DS Light Blinking: Causes and Fixes

 Try Different Coaxial Outlets

-Not all outlets in your home necessarily work, even if they are coaxial outlets.
-Plug your modem’s coaxial cable into a different jack to see if that resolves the blinking light.
+Not all outlets in your home necessarily work.
+Move the modem’s coax to a different jack to see if that resolves the blinking light.

 Test internet once US/DS lights solidify.